-Bill C-43 provides that the Governor General may order that the consultation of the electors of a province take place in conjunction with either a general election of Members of the House of Commons or a general election of members of the provincial legislature (clauses 12(1) and 13(1)).
-The bill does not provide for the holding of a consultation in conjunction with a territorial general election.
-Nor does it permit a consultation to take place at a different time than at a federal or provincial general election.
+Bill C-20 provides that the Governor General may order that the consultation of the electors of a province take place in conjunction with either a general election of members of the House of Commons or a general election of members of the provincial legislature (clauses 12(1) and 13(1)).
+The bill does not provide for the holding of a consultation in conjunction with a territorial general election, nor does it permit a consultation to take place at a time other than a federal or provincial general election.

-An order that a consultation be held specifies, for each province, the number of places in the Senate in respect of which electors are to be consulted (clauses 12(2)(a) and 13(4)(a)).
-The government has stated that "the order may specify that the number of places subject to the consultation is greater than or lesser than the number of existing vacancies."(17)
+An order that a consultation be held specifies, for each province, the number of places in the Senate in respect of which electors are to be consulted (clauses 12(2)(a) and 13(4)(a)), which could mean the order may specify that the number of places subject to the consultation is greater than or lesser than the number of existing vacancies.

-Polling day for the consultation is either on the same day for voting in the federal general election or on the same day for voting in the provincial general election (clauses 2 "polling day," 12(2)(c) and 13(4)(c)) unless, in any electoral district, the writ is withdrawn or the election is postponed under sections $59^{(18)}$ or $77^{(19)}$ of the Canada Elections Act.
+Polling day for the consultation is either the same as the day for voting in the federal general election or on the day for voting in the provincial general election (clauses 2

+"polling day," 12(2)(c) and 13(4)(c)) unless, in any electoral district, the writ is withdrawn or the election is postponed under sections $59^{(17)}$ or $77^{(18)}$ of the Canada Elections Act.
 In these cases, the consultation in that electoral district is then postponed to the day of the postponed election (clause 14).